dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ---
 title: Understanding null safety
-description: A deep dive into all of the changes related to null safety and how to use them.
+description: A deep dive into Dart language and library changes related to null safety.
 ---

+_Written by Bob Nystrom<br>
+July 2020_

 Null safety is the largest change we've made to Dart since we replaced the original unsound optional type system with [a sound static type system][strong] in Dart 2.0.
 When Dart first launched, compile-time null safety was a rare feature needing a long introduction.
-Today, Kotlin, Swift, Rust, and other languages all have their own answers to what has become a very [familiar problem][billion].
+Today, Kotlin, Swift, Rust, and other languages all have their own answers to what has become a very [familiar problem.][billion]
 Here is an example:

 [strong]: /guides/language/type-system
 [billion]: https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/